 Well, that didn't help either.

-He was a man from the was a man from the cloth.
+He was a man from the, was a man from the cloth.

 That's not supposed to happen.

-At Waffle House said, after growing up in Florida and going to school in Georgia, we were glad to be there for him as he came up the ranks in golf.
+We are very fortunate to call Bubba Watson one of our regulars, Pat Warner, the Waffle House Vice President of Culture, the Vice President of Culture at Waffle House, said, After growing up in Florida and going to school in Georgia, we were glad to be there for him as he came up the ranks in golf.

 It's a testament to Bubba's character that even though he has two green jackets, he still comes to us at the Waffle House for his grilled cheese and hash browns.

-All of the Waffle House Nation is proud today.
+All of the Waffle House nation is proud today.

 He said he was considering serving Waffle House at the champions dinner at Augusta the next year.